-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the foreseeable future.
 For this reason it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.
+Further details regarding the adoption of the going concern basis can be found in the Going concern accounting policy.